Aerijo/autocomplete-latex/README.md

 ## About
 This package is intended to be used with [Atom](https://atom.io).

+- **Note**: This package is compatible with ['latex-autocomplete'](https://atom.io/packages/latex-autocomplete) and does not necessarily replace it's functionality.
+They perform different types of autocompleting.
+Both can be enabled simultaneously without conflict.

 It provides a range of customisable "completions" that appear when typing a command.
 When one is selected, it will expand to a predefined snippet of text that can then be used like normal.

 The benefits of this package include reduced [boilerplate](https://en.wikipedia.org/wiki/Boilerplate_code) code and fewer errors (especially for LaTeX beginners).
 For example, one of the default completions prefixes is `\figure`.
 Expanding this results in the following text insertion: